What experience do you need to be a member of CSP Council and how much of your time will it take up?

-Any fully subscribing CSP member can stand for election.
-We positively welcome nominations from all CSP members - including Associate and Student members.
+Any fully subscribed CSP member can stand for election.
+We positively welcome nominations from all CSP members - including associate and student members.

 It is important that our Council is made up of a diverse range of members, from different backgrounds and with varying specialisms, so that it is reflective of its members.

 This is essential to Council’s ability to stay informed and responsive to the needs of the sector.
 A diverse Council, made up of members with different backgrounds and experience is more likely to encourage debate and to make better decisions.

 Diversity includes different backgrounds, life experiences, career paths and diversity of thought.

 As the governing body leading the profession, CSP Council needs active and engaged members – particularly those who have the attributes listed in the person specification:

 - A commitment to the CSP as a trade union and professional body:

 Engaging with issues affecting the physiotherapy profession and working for the benefit of all members.

 Committed to develop existing knowledge and skills to have a sound overview of the profession across England, Northern Ireland, Scotland and Wales and to able to hold the chief executive to account for the performance and budget of the CSP.

 Being able to take difficult decisions, balancing priorities or competing demands including financial and political consequences and explaining them to others.
 Being proactive and taking the initiative, being creative and innovative.